 If the skills listed above sound like ones you have - or ones you are interested in building - then a career in business could be right for you!

 While many of these skills can be learned through professional experience, and are often refined on the job, it can be beneficial to get a credential in the business management field to help you develop your foundational skillset, prove your competencies to future employers, and set yourself apart as a competitive candidate.
-A business management bachelor's degree is a great way to build the skills list above, as well as other key business management skills and critical soft skills, and find an area of expertise that will help deepen and differentiate your knowledge.
+A business management bachelor's degree is a great way to build core business acumen, as well as other key business management skills and critical soft skills, and find an area of expertise that will help deepen and differentiate your knowledge.

 Get Program Details